alexlawson274/China-New-Times-Coverage-Project/README.md

 ##  Source Data
-Data comes from the Article Search API.T The Api allows users to look up articles by keyword.
+Data comes from the Article Search API.
+The API allows users to look up articles by keyword.
 You can refine your search using filters.
 All instructions are available here: https://developer.nytimes.com/docs/articlesearch-product/1/overview

 ## Dependencies